augustinejoseph/DS-graph/README.md

 ### BFS - Breadth-First Search
 ![images](images/bfs.png)
 Breadth-First Search (BFS) is a graph traversal algorithm that explores all the vertices of a graph in breadth-first order, i.e., it visits all the vertices at the same level before moving to the vertices at the next level.
 BFS starts from a specified source vertex and explores its neighbors first before moving to their neighbors.

+>Here the traversal starts from "S" and then it traverses visits all the neighboring vertices - "A", "B" and "C".
+Then it moves to the next vertices.
 ```python
 from collections import deque
 def bfs(graph, start, search_value):